 Island Peak, located in Imja valley is one of the highest altitude trekking peaks in Nepal.
 During the Island Peak Climbing route, you will be staying at 3-star hotels in Kathmandu for (3 nights).
 After that, 18 days of Island Peak climbing takes you through the famous Everest Base Camp Trekking trail where you will be able to stay at standard tea houses accommodation in the charming villages of Everest region with twin sharing basis for (12 nights), and for (2 nights) you will be staying at tented camps.
 If you prefer staying in private rooms then you have to pre-inform us and pay extra bucks so, that we can pre-book your single room.
 All in all, we accommodate you in the best accommodation possible.

 High Altitude Acclimatization

 Island Peak climbing takes you to an altitude of 6,189 meters.
 Without proper acclimatization, you can easily get caught by altitude sickness.
 Therefore, we have carefully prepared our Island Peak Climbing itinerary with 3 days of acclimatization days that will help you to avoid altitude sickness.
 With proper acclimatization, you can reduce the chances of getting acute mountain sickness at high altitudes.
-Besides that by staying hydrated and having garlic soup will also help you with altitude sickness.
-On top of that, our first aid trained and qualified trekking and climber leader will carry all the essentials medical first aid kits during the trek, if any medical emergency occurs he/she will safely guide you to the lower elevation if needed.
+Besides that staying hydrated and having garlic soup will also help you with altitude sickness.
+On top of that, our first aid trained and qualified trekking and climber leader will carry all the essential medical first aid kits during the trek, if any medical emergency occurs he/she will safely guide you to the lower elevation if needed.